Sting-Lee/CommercialGoatAPI/README.md

 # CommercialGoatAPI

+(**The project has been under long-term maintenance since 2022, stable and reliable**.
+We look forward to your cooperation)

 CommercialGoatAPI is a project that provides remote HTTP access to the Goat API and alias API.
 It supports all interfaces of these platforms and serves as a global sneaker seller's tool, assisting in automating processes such as selling sneakers.
 The interfaces are actively maintained to ensure long-term availability.

 For detailed information about the interfaces, please refer to the following guides: